daphne-eu/daphne/doc/tutorial/externalSqlTutorial.md

 # Using external DBMS in DaphneDSL

 At the time of writing, Daphne supports two DBMS: DuckDB and SQLite.
-In addition, there is the option to use DuckDB through ODBC.
+In addition, there is the option to use ODBC for any DBMS that supports it.

 To use these features, we can call the `externalSql()` function.